chotzen/PolygonFun/README.md

 # PolygonFun
-A quick program I made for math homework.
+A quick program I made for a unit in math class.
+I have way too much time.
 Enjoy!